GoogleCloudPlatform/terraform-folding-at-home/README.md

 region | Region for cloud resources | zones | One or more zones for cloud resources. | If not set, up to three zones in the region are used depending on number of instances create_network | Boolean to create a new network | true network | Network to deploy resources into.
 It is either: <br>1.
-Arbitrary Network name if create_network is set to true  <br>2.
-Existing network name if create_network is set to false | fah_network subnetwork | Subnetwork to deploy resources into It is either: <br>1.
+Arbitrary network name if create_network is set to true  <br>2.
+Existing network name if create_network is set to false | fah-network subnetwork | Subnetwork to deploy resources into It is either: <br>1.
 Arbitrary subnetwork name if create_network is set to true  <br>2.
 Existing subnetwork name if create_network is set to false | fah-subnetwork subnetwork_cidr | CIDR range of subnetwork | 192.168.0.0/16 fah_worker_image | Docker image to use for Folding@home client | stefancrain/folding-at-home:latest